 Unfortunately, it is far too common for children of blended families to be “accidentally” disinherited.
 Here’s how it happens:

 Bob and Mary are married.
 Bob has two children from his first marriage.
 Bob and Mary have one child together.
 Having been married a long time, Bob and Mary have the majority of their assets titled jointly and their estate planning documents provide that when the first spouse dies, everything will pass to the surviving spouse, and then when the surviving spouse dies, the estate is to be divided equally between the collective 3 children.
 Bob dies and everything passes to Mary.
 Several years pass before Mary meets John.
 Eventually, John and Mary marry and begin building a life together.
 Ten years later, Mary dies.
-Due to a variety of factors regarding how Mary handled the assets during the marriage, marital rights, and such, a majority of Mary’s estate passes to John and Bob and Mary’s children are “accidentally” disinherited.
+Due to a variety of factors regarding how Mary handled the assets during the marriage, marital rights, and such, a majority of Mary’s estate passes to John, while Bob and Mary’s children are “accidentally” disinherited.

 A well-designed estate plan could have provided that upon Bob’s death, the assets were to be held in trust for Mary’s benefit.
 This would have kept the inheritance separate and protected from the eventual remarriage so that when Mary died, the remaining trust assets would have still been distributed to Bob and Mary’s children rather than going to John.